Holmger Knutsson

-His tomb cover showed two Coats of Arms: one is known to have been used by his father, the other is that of the House of Bjelbo.
+His tomb cover showed two Coats of Arms: one is known to have been used by his father, the other is that of the House of Bjälbo.
 It is could thus be considered likely that his mother came from that family, though it has also been claimed by Lagerqvist and others that she was Helena Pedersdatter Strange.

-Holmger Knutsson was the eldest son of King Canute II of Sweden.
-At his father's death in 1234, Holmger seems to have been on his way to be the new king, but he was side-tracked by Jarl Ulf Fase and earlier King Eric XI who had been exiled in Denmark since 1229.
+Holmger Knutsson was the eldest son of King Knut Långe (Knut Holmgersson) of Sweden.
+At his father's death in 1234, Holmger seems to have been on his way to be the new king, but he was side-tracked by Jarl Ulf Fase and earlier King Erik Eriksson who had been exiled in Denmark since 1229.
 Holmger's whereabouts after that are not known, but it has been speculated that he held Gästrikland north of Uppland for the next thirteen years.